virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ```
 @@!

-Another example how to check platform version:
+Another example how to check platform version compatibility:

 @@@
 ```yaml